 CANNON BEACH, Ore. – As winter transitions into spring, so too does a fairly recent Northwest wine tradition take place with the annual Savor Cannon Beach Wine & Culinary Festival.

-The event takes place March 12-15 in this coastal community.
+The event takes place March 12-15 in this coastal community amid some of the most spectacular beaches on the West Coast.
 Dozens of wineries from throughout the Pacific Northwest are participating in tastings, seminars and meals.
 Space is limited to 100 or fewer participants in the seminars, while up to 500 wine lovers will take part in the Wine Walk, which fills Cannon Beach’s downtown corridor.

 Here is a look at this year’s festivities:

 Savor Cannon Beach kicks off March 12, with the Thursday Night Throwdown, which runs from 5 to 7 p.m.
 Participants will taste 12 wines from six different varieties – one each from Oregon and Washington – and vote on their favorites.
 Light appetizers will be provided.

 On Friday, March 13, Hank and Nancy Sauer of Kennewick, Wash., will lead a seminar called “Which Varietal Is It?”
 In this tasting, patrons will have the opportunity to taste and learn about some of lesser-known red and white wine grape varieties.
 It runs from 1 to 2:30 p.m.

 After that, the Battle of the Blends will take place from 4:30 to 6:30 p.m.
 Participants will taste eight red and white blends representing different wine regions of the Pacific Northwest and will choose their favorites.
 Five local chefs also will participate, creating small bites as part of the event.